Skip to content

 How climate change puts property values at risk in forested areas

-GCSC affiliate faculty Bill Anderegg, Sara Grineski, Tim Collins and colleagues have published a study looking at the potential effects of wildfire and tree mortality on property values in these […]
+GCSC affiliate faculty Bill Anderegg, Sara Grineski, Tim Collins and colleagues have published a study looking at the potential effects of wildfire and tree mortality on property values in these areas in the U.S. Earth’s rapidly changing climate is taking an increasingly heavy toll on landscapes around the world in the form of floods, rising […]

 Researching wildlife during the pandemic

 Excerpted from an article by Paul Gabrielsen in AtTheU.
 Read the full story here.
 The coronavirus pandemic shut down a lot of research, including field research.
-But not so for […]
+But not so for Austin Green, a doctoral student in the Şekercioğlu research group in the School of Biological Sciences.
+A 2019 recipient of a National Geographic Society Early […]

 Anderegg: Know the Risks of Investing in Forests

 William Anderegg, Assistant Professor in the School of Biological Sciences, has a central research question: What is the future of ecosystems in a changing climate?
-His lab studies how drought and […]
+His lab studies how drought and climate change affect forest ecosystems, and seeks to gain a better mechanistic understanding of how climate change will affect forests around the world.
+In a […]